 As a result of the Justice-Involved Reentry Initiative, MHPs may submit claims to SDMC for specified behavioral health care linkage services provided during the pre-release period.
 Codes that can be claimed to SDMC as part of the Justice-Involved Reentry Initiative are identified in the Service Table when column "JI Warm Linkage Code?" contains a yes.
+Those services are available to eligible members 90 days prior to their release.
+The Policy Operational Guide for Planning and Implementing the CalAIM Justice-Involved Initiative states that "as part of behavioral health links, county behavioral health agencies will be required, within 14 days prior to release (if known) and in coordination with the pre- and/or post-release care manager, to ensure processes are in place for a professional-to-professional clinical handoff between the correctional behavioral health provider, a county behavioral health agency provider, and the member (as appropriate)."

 All other pre-release services that could be delivered by county-based or county contracted providers, including clinical consultation, care management, and MAT should be billed by the behavioral health provider and not by the agency to CA-MMIS as either in-reach or embedded services.
-Please contact CA-MMIS at the contact email below for CA-MMIS claiming rules for services that are not warm linkage codes and that must be claimed to CA-MMIS.

-For additional information please refer to BHIN 23-059.
+For additional information please refer to BHIN 23-059 and/or the Policy Guide.
 DHCS implemented the Justice-Involved Reentry Initiative on October 1, 2024.
 For questions pertaining to submitting justice involved claims to CAMMIS, please contact CalAIMJusticeAdvisoryGroup@dhcs.ca.gov.